Ernie Bucher: Head Coach

 Joe Soto: Linebackers

-Coach Soto lives in Ann Arbor, Michigan but is moving back to Mission Viejo with Peggy, his wife of 48 years, and their three children, 2 girls Joelle and Kelly and 1 boy Jay and 9 grandchildren.
+Coach Soto has finally sold his house in Ann Arbor, Michigan, but is still in the process of moving back to Mission Viejo with Peggy, his wife of 49 years, and their three grown children 2 Girls Joelle and Kelly and 1 boy Jay and 9 grandchildren.

 Brian Clark: Defensive Backs